LucasNoliveira/sw-planets-api/README.md

 docker-compose exec web python manage.py test
 ```

+## Deployment
+This project is deployed on an AWS EC2 instance.
+You can access the live deployment of this project at Star Wars Planets API through the following address: http://3.130.205.160 .

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.